-Please note these were updated September 2020.
+Please note the household grant guidelines were updated in December 2020.

 These documents have been assembled for the benefit of residents of the Carron Valley & District Community Council area, describing the principles governing the award of grants by the Valley Renewables Group.